 This week the online training course for testing and training in low-tension compression has been launched.
 It's a short course, but an important course.
 Therapists will be shown how to make their own low-cost hand pressure testing device and then be guided in how to get the best use of the device in their manual therapy practice.

-If therapists can reduce the load on their hands, wrists, and shoulders, then the workday must become easier and hopefully, the risk of injuries can be reduced.
+If therapists can reduce the load on their hands, wrists, and shoulders, the workday must become easier, and hopefully, the risk of injuries can be reduced.
 A review of the research showed that manual therapists with 4 years of experience reported a 27 % incidence of injuries associated with their work.
-Fifty-six percent of therapists with a 30 + year history experienced injuries ( read more here Cornwell et al 2021).
+Fifty-six percent of therapists with a 30 + year history experienced injuries ( read more here Cornwell et al. 2021).
 80% of the injuries were in the arm!

 The second way that a compression testing device can help both the therapist and the patient is by providing biofeedback to set compression levels.
-How this happens is the trainee has a set (low-tension) range and they repeat pressing at this level - using the digital readout to guide their exact pressure.
+This happens because the trainee has a set (low-tension) range, and they repeat pressing at this level - using the digital readout to guide their exact pressure.
 This practice builds muscle memory.
 Prof Dolmage, a Canadian university massage trainer, reported on this training practice with his students in the 1980's "It's surprising how quickly students can learn to provide certain pressures - that could be replicated even when the student was blinded to the pressure readout."

 How this helps the patient is simple.
 Students and new therapists tend to provide more pressure than is needed in their manual therapy practice.
-I know that when I used to be engrossed with talking while treating- I too found I was overpressing the patient.
+I know that when I used to be engrossed with talking while treating- I, too, found I was overpressing the patient.
 So if the therapist has a more reliable and lower hand pressure behavior, then the patient's body will feel the benefit.
-It will be a kinder pressure by the therapist.
+It will be a kinder pressure from the therapist.